Book Review: I Liked My Life

 Abby is a human rights advocate interested in economic solutions to social/cultural problems.

 In 2017, she co-founded Empower Her Network.
-This organization paves a path for survivors of human trafficking with a will for independence by breaking down housing barriers, financing education, and uncovering employment opportunities.
+This organization paves a path for survivors of human trafficking.
+They attempt to break down housing barriers, finance education, and uncover employment opportunities.

 When her children turned three and four, she resigned from her post as a high-tech executive to pursue writing.